Woman in labor officiates wedding of another woman in labor

 NEW YORK — A woman in labor at a New York hospital officiated the wedding of another woman in labor whose wedding plans were put on hold when her water broke.

-Sushma Dwivedi was in the middle of getting an epidural when her anesthesiologist told her there was a couple a few doors down looking for the hospital chaplain to marry them before they had their first child.
+Sushma Dwivedi was in the middle of getting an epidural when her anesthesiologist told her there was a couple a few doors down looking for the hospital chaplain to marry them before they had their first child

+Queens couple Brianna and Casey Walko planned to get married before they welcomed their first born and, with a due date of June 2, they thought they had plenty of time.

+“He was in the shower and I just walked in and said 'I think my water broke,'” Walko said.

-Nobody could find the chaplain because it was the middle of the night, but Dwivedi, who’s licensed to wed people, was able to step in.
+So she and her fiancee needed to move up the wedding.
+Nobody could find the chaplain because it was the middle of the night, but Dwivedi, who's licensed to wed people, was able to step in.

-“I was about to bring life into the world and I’ll be damned if this kid didn’t learn that when given the option, he should always choose love.
-It takes so little to do something kind for someone else,” Dwivedi said.

-“So, a little after midnight, a little loopy, I officiated a wedding in the middle of my hospital room for a beautiful couple before they had their own child and I had mine.”
+"I was about to bring life into the world and I’ll be damned if this kid didn’t learn that when given the option, he should always choose love.
+It takes so little to do something kind for someone else," Dwivedi said.
+"So, a little after midnight, a little loopy, I officiated a wedding in the middle of my hospital room for a beautiful couple before they had their own child and I had mine."

+“All of a sudden, the nurses rushed into our room,” Walko said, describing how everything came together.
+“One starts braiding my hair, getting me ready for my wedding, another puts a bow tie on him made from a baby’s hat.”

+Dwivedil said a few words before pronouncing the pair husband and wife.
+The only thing this wedding was missing was that “something new” - which ultimately came hours later.

 About four hours later, Dwivedi had her son.
+Walko and her new husband had their baby girl several hours later.

 "Seven lbs, 6 oz, 21 inches, head full of hair, first life lesson already enforced," she said in a post to Facebook.
 "I don’t think it will ever get better than this."

-Note: EDITOR'S NOTE: This story has been updated to include an interview with Brianna Walko.